W. R. A. Dawson

-William Robert Aufrère "Bob" Dawson, (23 June 1891 – 3 December 1918) was a British Army officer in the First World War.
-He was awarded the Distinguished Service Order (DSO) on four occasions for his actions in command of the 6th (Service) Battalion, Queen's Own (Royal West Kent) Regiment from 1916 to his death in 1918, and Mentioned in Despatches at least five times.
+William Robert Aufrère "Bob" Dawson (23 June 1891 – 3 December 1918) was a British Army officer in the First World War.
+He was appointed a Companion of the Distinguished Service Order (DSO) with three bars for his actions in command of the 6th (Service) Battalion, Queen's Own (Royal West Kent) Regiment from 1916 to his death in 1918, and Mentioned in Despatches at least five times.
 He was wounded in action at least seven times.

 Early life

 Dawson was the son of William and Ethel Dawson, of Cold Ash near Newbury, Berkshire.
 His father was a lawyer, and his mother also became a solicitor.
-His grandfather Henry Hill Dawson had served as a captain in the 19th Regiment of Foot.

-He was the brother of Colin Aufrère Dawson, who served as a Lieutenant in the mechanical transport section of the Royal Army Service Corps, and was the last solicitor at the family firm, Dawsons, that traced its history to Edward Woodcock, the first solicitor to register in March 1729.
-The first Dawson in the firm was William Hill Dawson in 1855, and the last was Colin Aufrère Dawson in 1958.
-The firm merged with Penningtons in 2011, and with Manches in 2013.